Minghao Guo

 [PDF] [Code]

 An inverse reinforcement learning framework for the training of an agent to learn to search network structures that are topologically inspired by human-designed network.
-A mirror stimuli function motivated by biological cognition theory is proposed to extract the abstract topological knowledge and facilitates the discovery of architectures that stride a satisfactory balance between accuracy and efficiency.
+A mirror stimuli function motivated by biological cognition theory is proposed to extract the Summary topological knowledge and facilitates the discovery of architectures that stride a satisfactory balance between accuracy and efficiency.

 Dual-Agent Deep Reinforcement Learning for Deformable Face Tracking